Braille & Talking Book Library | Collections

-Borrow great blockbuster movies on DVD from the South Dakota Braille and Talking Book Program!
+Borrow great blockbuster movies on DVD from the South Dakota Braille and Talking Book Library!
 The movies are especially for the enjoyment of people who are blind or visually impaired.
 The movies carefully describe the visual elements of the movie-action, characters, locations, costumes, and sets-without interfering with the dialogue or sound effects.
 To enjoy these movies and hear the descriptions, all you need is a regular DVD player and a television.

 - You may borrow one or two movies at a time and put others on your request list

 - The loan period is two weeks.
 We have only one copy of each movie so please return videos promptly so that others have a chance to enjoy them too.

-- If you are experiencing trouble with the videos or have any questions about descriptive videos, please contact the Braille and Talking Book Program at 1-800-423-6665, option 1 or e-mail firstname.lastname@example.org .
+- If you are experiencing trouble with the videos or have any questions about descriptive videos, please contact the Braille and Talking Book Library at 1-800-423-6665, option 1 or e-mail firstname.lastname@example.org .

 Many periodicals are available in a variety of formats.
-Contact Braille and Talking Book Program at 1-800-423-6665 or e-mail email@example.com for more information about available magazines including a list of magazines both free and by paid subscription.
+Contact Braille and Talking Book Library at 1-800-423-6665 or e-mail email@example.com for more information about available magazines including a list of magazines both free and by paid subscription.

 Various professional sports schedules are available each year shortly before the start of each sport's season.
 Listings of games for six national sports leagues: American Baseball League, National Baseball League, National Basketball Association, National Football League, National Hockey League, and Women's National Basketball Association.